shemuelx/toters-do-bem/src/docs/project-spec.md

 #### System Users

-We have three distinct user profiles:
+We have four distinct user profiles:

+* Users - Individuals who wants to know about our services
 * Volunteers – Individuals who want to offer their time and support to help those
 * Psychologists – Professionals providing mental health
 * Educators – Social/community professionals offering educational guidance.